 - An interpretation of the resource information and a summary of management options.

 - Assistance in developing a management program for the property.

 Selling timber is done only occasionally by most private landowners.
 Many request the knowledge and aid of a forester in marketing their timber.
-Department foresters can help landowners with marking and selling timber under these guidelines:
+MDC foresters can help landowners with marking and selling timber under these guidelines:

 - Provisions under Management Services are met.